 Sports?
 Our different sites allow for differing activities.
 We often play volleyball, basketball, soccer, ultimate frisbee, softball, anything else anybody initiates.

 Most of the time you’re free to make your own fun if you don’t feel like participating in a group activity.
 You can often swim, hike, talk with new friends, read, nap, swing, practice a new skill…

 Evening talent shows are a highlight.
 Play music, dance, sing, show artwork, tell jokes, turn cartwheels, swallow a sword, read your poetry, stand up and tell us what makes you tick.

 And we eat!
 Three yummy vegetarian meals each day with vegan alternatives.
 (Some campers bring their own jerky, canned fish, or other meat to supplement.)
-Except at Camp Latgawa (Oregon 1), we prepare our own food and use mostly organically grown ingredients.
-(At Latgawa, there are meat, vegetarian, and vegan options.
-Organic ingredients are less often used.)
+We typically prepare our own food and use mostly organically grown ingredients.

 What parents should know